 - Writing and/or comprehension difficulties

 - Social anxiety

 - Depression and mood disorders

 Because of our intentionally small size, we are nimble enough to accommodate each student’s unique learning profile and can adapt how we teach content accordingly.
 Additionally, we are large enough to ensure that every child has the supports needed – from clinicians embedded in classrooms to a grade-appropriate foreign-language program – to reach their highest potential.

 Ensuring a Positive Placement

-Our admissions staff can help you determine if this is the right setting for a student.
+Our admissions staff looks forward to working with you to determine if this is the right, most beneficial setting for a student.